gii-is-DP2/DP2-1920-GI-04/readme.md

 Details:

-* Discount percentage can't be either higher than 100% nor lower than 0%
+* Discount percentage can't be either higher than 100% nor lower than 0%.
-* Description can't be empty
+* Description can't be empty.

 Use Cases:

 * Create a discount voucher for an existing owner, with 15% discount percentage and the description "Test.".
-It's successful. (:heavy_check_mark:)
+It's successful. - :heavy_check_mark:
 * Create a discount voucher for an existing owner, with -1% discount percentage and the description "Test.".
-It's not successful. (:x:)
+It's not successful. - :x:
 * Create a discount voucher for an existing owner, with 15% discount percentage and the description "".
-It's not successful. (:x:)
+It's not successful. - :x:

 ### US08 - Using Discount Vouchers
 As an owner
-So that I can pay less for a service I’m interested in I want to redeem one of my vouchers while booking a beauty service.
+So that I can pay less for a service I’m interested in
+I want to redeem one of my vouchers while booking a beauty service.

+Details:

 *	Only non-used vouchers can be redeemed on a new visit, being marked as used immediately after.
 *	No more than one voucher can be used on the same visit.
 *	No voucher can be used if there’s a promotion set up for that service on that date (booked date, not booking date).
-*	Voucher redemption is done during visit booking
+*	Voucher redemption is done during visit booking.

+Use Cases:

+* Book a beauty service visit and while doing it, assign a voucher to be redeemed, being it a non used voucher and being there no promotion set for that service and date.
+It's successful. - :heavy_check_mark:
+* Book a beauty service visit and while doing it, assign a voucher to be redeemed, being it an used voucher and being there no promotion set for that service and date.
+It's not successful. - :x:
+* Book a beauty service visit and while doing it, assign a voucher to be redeemed, being it a non used voucher and being there a promotion set for that service and date.
+It's not successful. - :x:

 ### US09 - Listing Your Vouchers
 As an owner
 So that I can keep track of my vouchers
 I want to display a list of them, with their info and sorted by date

+Details:

-*	Used vouchers don’t appear
+*	Used vouchers don’t appear.

+Use Cases:

+* As an administrator, create a voucher for an owner.
+It's successful.
+As an owner, list your vouchers.
+It appears listed. - :heavy_check_mark:
+* As an administrator, create a voucher for an owner.
+It's successful.
+As an owner, use that voucher on a beauty service visit.
+Then, list your voucher.
+It doesn't appear listed. - :x:

 ### US10 - Listing an User's Vouchers
 As an administrator
 So that I can keep track of any user’s vouchers
 I want to display a list of them, with their info and sorted by date

+Details:

-*	Used vouchers do appear
+*	Used vouchers do appear.

+Use Cases:

+* As an administrator, create a voucher for an owner.
+It's successful.
+List that owner's vouchers.
+It appears listed. - :heavy_check_mark:
+* As an administrator, create a voucher for an owner.
+It's successful.
+As an owner, use that voucher on a beauty service visit.
+Then, as an administrator, list that owner's vouchers.
+It appears listed. - :heavy_check_mark:
+* As an administrator, create a voucher for an owner.
+It's successful.
+As another owner, list the first owner's vouchers.
+It's forbidden. - :x:

 ### US11 - Setting up Promotions
 As an administrator
-So that I can make a service more appealing during a certain time I want to be able to set up promotions for any service
+So that I can make a service more appealing during a certain time
+I want to be able to set up promotions for any service

+Details:

 *	The end date needs to be after the start date, and neither of them can be past dates
 *	The percentage of discount can’t be neither higher than 100 nor lower than 0
 *	Percentage of discount, end date, start date and beuty service are all mandatory values
 *	The promotion isn’t applied to already booked visits, even if the booked date is during the promotion

+Use Cases:

+* As an administrator, create a promotion with proper dates and 15% discount.
+It's successful.
+As an owner, book a service visit for the same service both during the promotion and not.
+The difference between prices should be of 15% - :heavy_check_mark:
+* As an owner, book a service visit for a certain date.
+It's successful.
+As an administrator, create a promotion with proper dates that fall into the previously booked date and 15% discount.
+It's successful.
+The price before creating the promotion and after creating the promotion can't be different. - :x:
+* As an administrator, create a promotion with past dates and 15% discount.
+It's not successful. - :x:
+* As an administrator, create a promotion with proper dates and 101% discount.
+It's not successful. - :x:

 ### US12 - Create Beauty Contests Automatically
 As an administrator